 Are You Considering Growing Marijuana At Home?

-If you are interested in taking advantage of Colorado’s laws that allow you to grow your own plants at home, you may want to do some extensive research first.
+If you are interested in taking advantage of Colorado cannabis laws that allow you to grow your own plants at home, you may want to do some extensive research first.
 Depending on the size and number of plants you grow – and you should be careful to follow Colorado laws regulating growth – you may be spending as much on soil, electricity and equipment as you did buying marijuana from the shop.
-Especially when you can shop at Karing Kind and get the lowest tax rate in the state on chemical free, organic bud.

-While we carry a variety of strains, concentrates and edibles, inventory and stock levels fluctuate from week to week and month to month.
-Check our menu and follow us on Facebook and Twitter for an up-to-date list of edibles, concentrates and buds available now.
+While we carry a variety of strains, concentrates and edibles, our inventory and stock levels fluctuate from week to week.
+Check our menu and follow us on Instagram and Twitter for an up-to-date list of edibles, concentrates and buds available now.

 Additional Resources on Breeding & Cross Breeding Marijuana: